4 Basement Floor Insulation Safety Tips

 Safety Tip 4 - Safety Measures after Insulation

 Wash your hands and body after the insulation process.
-In case of case exposure, it is important to wash that area thoroughly.
+In case of exposure, it is important to wash thoroughly.
 Use warm water.
 If an eye comes in contact with particles or dust, use water to rinse it thoroughly.
 If irritation occurs, professional medical help is advised.